cs573-24s/a2-DataVis-7Ways/README.md

 ## Technical Achievements
 - **Interactive tooltip**: When you hover over a bubble, it shows you more information regarding that specific datapoint.
 ### Design Achievements
-- **Colors**: I used a colorscheme that I thought matched a penguin's colors as I thought it would bring the design together.
+- **Colors**: I used a colorscheme that matched a penguin's colors as I thought it would bring the design together.
 - **Sizing of Bubbles**: For the variable sizing based on 'bill size', I made sure the sizes were different enough to be noticable on first glance as this was not something apparent in the 'goal' graph.

 # Excel
-Excel was surprisingly one of the harder visualizations to create because I coudn't figure out the 'series' idea for the longest time.
-This visualization felt a little hacky to create.
+Excel was surprisingly one of the harder visualizations to create because I coudn't figure out the 'series' data idea needed to create the graph for a long time.
+This visualization felt a little hacky on the backend.
 I do think Excel has a lot of potential for visualizations, but the ways to create them are very convoluted.
 I was able to achieve all the features in the 'goal' graph that were required.
 I was not able to put the 'bill sizes' legend in to the chart.

 ![caption](img/ExcelViz.png)

 ### Design Achievements
 - **A Penguin Image**: I added a little penguin to the background because I thought it brought the visualization together and made it look less bare.
-- **Colors**: I used a colorscheme that I thought matched a penguin's colors as I thought it would bring the design together.
+- **Colors**: I used a colorscheme that matched a penguin's colors as I thought it would bring the design together.
 - **Sizing of Bubbles**: For the variable sizing based on 'bill size', I made sure the sizes were different enough to be noticable on first glance as this was not something apparent in the 'goal' graph.

 # Flourish